 Public participation during the consultation phase is essential for shaping the government's approach to this legislation.
 It's equally important for the public to understand what goes into the establishment of effective legislation which meets the needs of an entire population.

-Barrier Free Canada, a non-partisan advocate organization concerned with the creation of effective disability legislation, has published a series of documents that outline the necessary components of this type of regulation:
+Barrier Free Canada, a non-partisan advocate organization concerned with the creation of effective disability legislation, has published a series of documents that outline the necessary components of this type of regulation.
+Find downloadable documents for the Canadians with Disabilities Act Detailed Tip Sheet and Barrier Free Canada Leaflet below.

 For more information regarding CDA consultations across the country, please visit the Consulting with Canadians on accessibility legislation resource from the Employment and Social Development Canada website.
 The public consultation period closes in February 2017, so there is still time to be heard!